 THINGS TO DO IN THE TWIN CITIES WITH KIDS OF ALL AGES

-Need a few ideas to keep the kids busy this month?
-We’ve compiled the best in things to do in the Twin Cities, sorted by age, for the month of March.
+In April we’re all wriggling with anticipation to get out and about in the spring weather.
+Need a few ideas to start planning outings with your kids this month?
+We’ve compiled the best in things to do in the Twin Cities, sorted by age, for the month of April.
 Babies, toddlers, preschoolers, grade schoolers, tweens and teens – we’ve had them all!
-We understand how important it is to be able to find activities to do that satisfy a range of ages…and maybe entertain Mom and Dad, too?
+We understand how important it is to be able to find activities to do that can in get everyone in the family involved.

-Early Childhood Family Education (ECFE) classes for babies
+Early Childhood Family Education (ECFE) drop-in classes for babies

 Enrolling in ECFE classes through my St Paul school district was the best new-parenting decision I ever made, no question.
 For over a decade, the program made up most of my “village”, arming me with support and research-backed education that has influenced my family long past the baby days.
 Each class typically includes music, play, reading activities and a discussion topic led by a licensed parent educator.
 ECFE classes are operated through independent Minnesota school districts so you may need to dig a little to find a class near you.
 Note that many courses are semester long but there are some drop-in options in the Twin Cities: